Semantic Router: On the Feasibility of Hijacking MLLMs via a Single Adversarial Perturbation: Performance Evaluation

-SAUPs are effective in controlling MLLMs to generate sentences.
-Impressively, when each target consists of 10 words under 2 targets, we still achieve an average ASR of 83\% on the test set.
-When the number of targets increases to 5, SAUPs are still able to control 4 words per target, achieving 54\% average ASR on the test set.
+Beyond simple semantic routing, an adversary may need to inject complex payloads, such as specific sentences or malicious scripts. \Cref{fig:longsentence_cases} visualizes the capability of SAUPs to generate long, coherent text sequences on the ImageNet dataset.
+We assign semantically unrelated target sentences to different image classes.
+For example, ``truck'' is bound to a poetic description, while ``mountain'' triggers a factual statement about crayfish.
+The results show that the perturbation effectively and precisely controls long-sequence generation by the MLLM.

-The Qwen and Intern are highly susceptible to control by SAUPs, enabling the precise generation of sentences.
-For example, when reaching 15 words under 2 targets, we achieve 78\% ASR on Qwen and 83\% ASR on Intern.
-This suggests that these models are heavily impacted by incorrect tokens in the preceding generation, which in turn makes the subsequent sequence more prone to being erroneous.
+We comprehensively evaluate the effectiveness of this control by varying the sequence length (Number of Words per Target).
+As illustrated in \Cref{fig:num_words}, SAUPs show a strong ability to control long outputs.
+In the 2-target setting, when each target consists of 10 words, we still achieve an average ASR of 83\% on the test set.
+When the number of targets increases to 5, SAUPs can still control 4 words per target, achieving an average ASR of 54\% on the test set.
+Qwen and Intern are highly susceptible to control by SAUPs, enabling the precise generation of sentences.
+For example, when the target length reaches 15 words in the 2-target setting, we achieve 78\% ASR on Qwen and 83\% ASR on Intern.
+This suggests that once an incorrect token is induced early in generation, subsequent tokens become more likely to drift, making the remainder of the sequence easier to control adversarially.